Our courses

 PRIM380: Quantum Engineering project

 This is a project-based course.
 Based on the interest of the student and with the supervisor's approval, a 3-4 month research project will be undertaken into a topic within the broad field of quantum technologies.
-It can be theoretical or experimental.
 The assessment is based on a written report and an oral presentation.

 Instructors: Romain Alléaume Peter Brown

-This course aims at providing the basics of advanced quantum information theory and quantum computing with a program tailored to the background of the students.
-It covers topics such as quantum entropies, generalised states and generalised measurements, quantum entanglement and draws examples from the fields of quantum computing and quantum optics.
-The course is partly organized as a "flipped classroom" model, where the students are given pre-reading material and exercises that they should study at home, followed by in-class discussion.
+This course aims at providing the necessary background to study advanced quantum information theory and quantum computing with a program tailored to the background of the students.
+It covers topics such as generalized states, generalized measurements, quantum channels and entropies and runs over a few weeks at the beginning of the term.
+The course is organized in the "flipped classroom" model, where the students are given reading material and exercises that they should study at home, followed by in-class discussion.